yhwh-script/create-app/README.md

 # create-app
-Create a WebComponents app with one command.
+Create a WebComponents app with just one command.

-## yhwh-Script
+## yhwh-script
 yhwh-script is a JavaScript framework using CustomElements.
+With yhwh-script your custom elements can become, whatever you want them to become.

 ### Installation
 Easiest way is to simply call the following command: